srowley/ggity/README.md

 LiveView was really limited to updating the plot in response to events external to the graphic (a form submission, for example).
 The [demo website](http://www.pocketbookvote.com) includes several such examples.

-Version 0.4 introduces the concept of custom attributes, whereby each layer includes a function to which each row of data is passed (along with the plot itself).
+Version 0.4 introduces the concept of custom attributes, whereby each layer includes a function to which the row of data used to draw an individual geom is passed (along with the plot itself).
 This function must return a keyword list of values that will be added to the SVG element drawn for that data point.
 Custom attributes let the developer embed LiveView event handlers, Alpine.js directives, or even plain Javascript to each shape drawn on the plot, tied to the data represented by that shape.

 For example: